 When a generating plant is being prepared for a significant period of dry storage, a Generator should consider whether the plant's existing compliance program for performance standards is appropriate.
-There are a range of factors that a Generator should consider before implementing any amendment to its existing compliance program for the plant in question, some of which may include:
+There are a range of factors that a Generator www.aer.gov.au/node/21331 should consider before implementing any amendment to its existing compliance program for the plant in question, some of which may include:

 AEMO submission, 16 December 2014, p.2.
+Confirmed through feedback received via survey of from representative stakeholders completed by GHD in July 2019.